DeSoto Parish Profile

 4-H Youth Development

-4-H Clubs, school enrichment, field days, publications, newsletters, class series, website and workshops.
+4-H Clubs, school enrichment, field days, publications, newsletters, class series, website, social media, local newspapers, fliers, and workshops

-150 volunteers from 4-H, ANR and family and community.
+Over 100 volunteers from 4-H, ANR and Nutrition and Community Health

 Parish Facts:

-• Assist homeowners with lawn and garden questions.
+• Assist clients with lawn and garden questions

 Strengthen families and communities